Friday, January 13, 2012

 Scott saw improvements in two areas – Venus’ acceptance of pressure, and the clarity of my aids.
 He agreed with adding controlled lateral work, as long as she didn’t swing her hips out to avoid bending her hind legs.
 Again he advised patience, and he said would start to see an improvement in her gaits and responsiveness gradually over time.
 He reminded me that I was looking at a 6-month project.

 In late July, I took her back to Scott to check her progress.
 He was very pleased with what he saw, especially in the trot work.
 We worked on creating more activity in her lateral work, instead of just using it to break up the compression work.
 We added activating the walk before the canter to get the first stride of canter more uphill, added more school figures in canter, but kept the canter strides relatively small.
 Again he cautioned me against big, forward gaits.
 He told me he’d like to see her canter pirouettes starting to develop before we introduce the medium canter.
-Finally, we had some true forward progress.
+Finally, we had some measurable forward progress.
 The light dialed up to 60 watts.

 By August, Venus was beginning to have moments of really swingy, soft work, and was starting to offer more work on her own, but I still felt like we were getting stuck, especially in the canter.
 I took her to Scott for a check-up, and after he watched me warm up, he said I had more hind-end activity than front end movement – a huge change from April.
 We spent the lesson discussing techniques to teach her to lift her shoulders more.
 I went home with my mind full of new ideas for the direction of her training, and the bulb burning a bright 75 watts.